wo3kie/cxxDojo/README.md

 ### reverse_words.cpp
 Implement a program that reverses the words in a given sentence.

+### ring_buffer.cpp
+Implement a ring buffer data structure.
+The `ring_buffer.cpp` should be a single-threaded version, `ring_buffer_mutex.cpp` should be a multi-threaded version using mutexes for synchronization, and `ring_buffer_spsc.cpp` should be a single-producer single-consumer version using lock-free programming techniques.

 ### rotate_matrix.cpp
 Implement a program to rotate inplace matrix to right by 90 degrees